 No gunshots were heard and the hospital was not evacuated.
 At about 4 p.m. the scene appeared to be stabilized, although police remained there.

-In a post to X before the all clear was issued, Edina police advised residents to stay away from the 6400 block of France Avenue.
+In a post on X before the all-clear was issued, Edina police advised residents to stay away from the 6400 block of France Avenue.

-Elliot Hughes of the Minnesota Star Tribune contributed to this report.
+Elliot Hughes of the Minnesota Star Tribune contributed to this story.